slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 *Note*: this requires Docker to be run on your desktop.

-SQL server can then be started via the terminal giving the username and password:
+SQL Server is started via the terminal giving the username and password (*Note*: Docker must be run on your desktop):

 ```
 $ mssql -u <sql server username> -p <sql server password>